Tribal Warrior: Mari Nawi

 Built in 1981 by H Morris Boatbuilder, Brisbane as MV Katika. the vessel served as a cruise vessel for various companies.
-At around 11:40pm on the 4th of December 2010 Katika was on a cruise when during a berth at Casino wharf the vessel had a major mechanical failure.
+At around 11:40pm on the 4 December 2010, Katika was on a cruise when, while berthing at Casino wharf, the vessel had a major mechanical failure.
 The vessel collided with a nearby sea wall and remained in ahead gear with the wheel still hard to starboard.
 Katika continued out of control to the other side of the channel and collided with Sydney Wharf Marina before becoming stuck against a dock.
 The wooden gunwale on the bow was completely destroyed by this incident.

-After this incident Tribal Warrior took ownership of the damaged Katika and renamed her to Mari Nawi which means "big canoe" in the Eora language.
+After this incident, Tribal Warrior took ownership of the damaged Katika and renamed her to Mari Nawi which means "big canoe" in the Eora language.
 The company renovated the vessel and turned her into a cultural cruise boat and charter vessel.
 The damaged forward wooden bow gunwale was rebuilt as a metal railing and an outdoor stern section was built at the aft of the vessel.
 In 2023 the wooden panelling around the wheelhouse was also replaced with a railing like the one on the bow.
 Mari Nawi is used for Tribal Warrior's Cultural Cruises where participants are taken on a scenic tour of the harbour with a cultural commentary and performance.
 The vessel then travels to Goat Island (Me-Mel) where passengers are offloaded and taken on a cultural tour of the sacred Island.
 The vessel also does charter work along with event cruises for New Years and Vivid.